Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/README.md

 Run the IoT Client sample application:

-1. In a new bash terminal `CD` into the directory `./src/SampleIoTClientFileUpload/`.
+1. In a new bash terminal change into the IoT client directory

+    ```bash
+    ./src/SampleIoTClientFileUpload/
+    ```

-2. Prepare a `.env` file for the required variables:
+1. Prepare a `.env` file for the required variables.

 ```bash
 >.env cat <<EOF